-- Reset the required speed - Enable the generation of PWM signals
+- Reset the required speed. - Enable the generation of PWM signals by calling the fs_etpu_app_dcmhscl1_enable application API routine.
+This routine also performs the motor alignment.

-If the PWM phases were successfully enabled, the GPIO eTPU function is configured as input, interrupt on rising edge, and APP\STATE\RUN is entered.
+If the PWM phases were successfully enabled, the eMIOS channel 10 is configured as input, interrupt on falling edge, and APP_STATE_RUN is entered.
 Where the PWM phases were not successfully enabled, the application state does not change.

-4.2.4 APP\STATE\RUN
+4.2.4 APP_STATE_RUN

 In this state, the PWM signals are enabled and the motor is on.
-The required motor speed can be set using the up and down buttons on the M523xEVB or by using FreeMASTER.
+The required motor speed can be set using the Up and Down buttons on the Interface or by using FreeMASTER.
 The latest value is periodically written to the eTPU.

-When the ON/OFF switch is turned off, the application goes through APP\STATE\DISABLE to APP\STATE\STOP.
+When the ON/OFF switch is turned off, the application goes through APP_STATE_DISABLE to APP_STATE_STOP.

-4.2.5 APP\STATE\DISABLE
+4.2.5 APP_STATE_DISABLE